Skip to content

 • Out of all the communication styles, you (typically) want to hire assertive communicators.
 However, understanding the strengths of each type of communicator can help you hire the right people for the right positions.

-• To identify communication styles, you can use tests such as True Colors, Myers-Briggs, DISC, and general skills tests.
+• You can use tests such as True Colors, Myers-Briggs, DISC, and general skills tests to identify communication styles.

 Try a communication skills test